-- (i) TTP Protocols: which use inline, online or offline trusted third party to achieve fair exchanges.
-There are several published literatures, which provide protocols with TTP [6] [8], [10], [11], [13], [14], [16], [18], [19], [22] [25]. - (ii) GSR Protocols: Zhou defined the Gradual Exchange Protocol [9] as a protocol where two parties gradually disclose the expected items in many steps.
+(i) TTP Protocols: which use inline, online or offline trusted third party to achieve fair exchanges.
+There are several published literatures, which provide protocols with TTP [6,7,8,10,11,13,14,16,18,19,22-25].

+(ii) GSR Protocols: Zhou defined the Gradual Exchange Protocol [9] as a protocol where two parties gradually disclose the expected items in many steps.
 Gradual Exchange approach can be utilized without any third party in achieving fairness.
 Classically, in Gradual Exchange approach the transacting parties release their keys (referred as secrets) bit by bit.

 In this paper, the term Gradual Secret Release approach or GSR is used in a much generalized context.
 The term 'secret' refers to the expected message; not specifically the keys only.
 Accordingly, here GSR Protocol is defined as a protocol in which transacting parties gradually disclose the expected messages step by step.
-Though the number of GSR protocols in published literatures is considerably less than the number of protocols with TTP, there are some GSR protocols [1], [2], [5], [21] for signing contract or trading the goods.
+Though the number of GSR protocols in published literatures is considerably less than the number of protocols with TTP, there are some GSR protocols [1,2, 5,21] for signing contract or trading the goods.

-V. MODEL TO DEVELOP GSR FAIR EXCHANGE PROTOCOLS FOR E-LEARNING
+V. MODEL TO DEVELOP GSR FAIR EXCHANGE PROTOCOL FOR E-ASSESMENT

-In the scenario of E-transaction an E-learning protocol should hold fairness in true sense and in addition to that it should hold money atomicity and correctness of the course properties.
-Involving Student (S), Institute (I), Student's Bank (SB) and Institute's Bank (IB) as transacting parties, here a methodology is proposed to develop a GSR Fair Exchange Protocol for E-learning.
+In the scenario of E-transaction an E-learning protocol should hold fairness in true sense and in addition to that it should hold money atomicity and correctness of the examination kit properties.
+Involving Student (S), Institute

+(I), Student's Bank (SB) and Institute's Bank (IB) as transacting parties, here a methodology is proposed to develop a GSR Fair Exchange Protocol for E-learning.
 The model naturally does not involve an additional TTP.
-Method for developing a GSR Fair Exchange Protocol for E-learning includes four building blocks viz.
-Building Assumption, Placing Course Requisition, Paying Fees and Delivering Course.
-Here the paradigms of different building blocks are being presented.
+Method for developing a GSR Fair Exchange Protocol for E-assessment includes four building blocks viz.
+Building Assumption, Placing Examination Requisition, Paying Fees and Delivering Examination Kit.